 Rekenrek translates loosely to calculation rack or arithmetic rack, and it was designed by a Dutch mathematician.
 The rekenrek is a great visual model for developing a strong sense of 5 and 10, and it supports a strategy-based approach for learning calculations.

-There are commercial rekenreks available, but they are a little beyond my budget.
-I’ve read several blog posts on how to make your own, so I decided to give it a try.
+There are commercial rekenreks available, but maybe you’re looking for a more budget-friendly version.
 What you’ll find below is a materials list, step-by-step instructions, and a link to a free, 44-page booklet on how to use the rekenrek.
 Weekend project anyone?

 - Red and white pony beads (6 mm x 9 mm).
-I bought bags of 580 of both white and red.
-Each rekenrek uses 10 beads of each color, so my two bags will make 58 rekenreks.
-Each bag was less than $5.00.
+Each rekenrek uses 10 beads of each color.

 - Black chenille stems (pipe cleaners).
-A bag of 100 was $2.99 at Michaels.
 Cut 2″ off the ends of the pipe cleaners.

-The Math Learning Center, a nonprofit organization whose aim is to improve math education, has a great free, 44-page PDF booklet for introducing and using the rekenrek.
-It includes 10 different activities, with blackline masters.
-It’s a fabulous resource!
+The Math Learning Center, a nonprofit organization whose aim is to improve math education, has several FREE PDF booklets for introducing and using the rekenrek.
+They are fabulous resources!
+They also have a free Number Rack app.